-It is more than fifteen years since the EU prohibited the sales of cigarette lighters that resemble objects that are attractive to children, these are also known as "novelty lighters”.
+It is almost twenty years since the EU prohibited the sales of "novelty" lighters that are attractive to children.
+The recalls continue nonetheless.

 UKCA marking is a similar provision as the CE marking, however applicable for UK laws and the UK market.